symbiod/symbiod/docs/getting_started.md

 * commit changes, push and create a PR
 * when your PR is merged you'll be able to run `secrets/decrypt` to get the list of environment variables, required for project run

+For more information about GPG encryption read this [article](http://blog.ghostinthemachines.com/2015/03/01/how-to-use-gpg-command-line/).

 ## To run the application natively:

 * The [postgresql][postgresql] database must be installed